Kamagurka: Career

 In 1972 he made his debut as cartoonist in De Zeewacht.
 Three years later he became the regular cartoonist at the weekly magazine HUMO, where he introduced cartoons inspired by the absurd and shocking comics and cartoons of Robert Crumb, Roland Topor and the controversial French magazine Hara Kiri.
 In those first years the magazine received dozens of angry readers' letters from people who didn't understand or enjoy his work, which they deemed "too vulgar".
 This transformed him into a cult artist.
 He remains the house cartoonist of Humo to this day, despite other cartoonists being published as well.

 Since the 1980s he also made a few cartoons with Herr Seele, with whom he also made several radio ("Studio Kafka", "Kamagurkistan") and televisions shows (like "Lava", "Johnnywood", "Wees blij met wat je hebt" and "Bob en George").
 Since 1981 they also make the comic Cowboy Henk, with Kamagurka writing the jokes and Seele making the drawings.

 Kamagurka also paints and performs theater throughout Flanders and The Netherlands.

 He has made music since the beginning of the 80s with singles as "Constant Degoutant", "Marjoleintje", "Een klein leger, maar een dik leger" (1981) and one censured by national radio "Weg met Boudewijn.
 Leve Fabiola" (Translation: "Boudewijn go home!
 Long live Fabiola!").
 They called themselves Kamagurka en de Vlaamse Primitieven.
 In 2000 he released a new album called: "Oh Sabrina, wat heb je met mijn snor gedaan?" with singles like the title song and "Nee, mijn lief: je bent niet te dik."
 He has also designed album covers for Raymond van het Groenewoud and his own albums.

 In 1985 he received the Geuzenprijs for his entire oeuvre.

 Since from 2002 he made weekly guest contributions to De Laatste Show.
 In 2005 he also created a theater production with Jules Deelder: "Kamadeeldra".

 Since 2006 he has been making segments for the TV show "Man bijt Hond" with the weekly shorts De grens.

+Personal life

+Kamagurka's son Boris is a musician working under the name Bolis Pupul.